789ni812/www.stuartbradford.com/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+NOTE: becuase this is hosted on github pages we have included
+  //Add basePath
+  basePath: '/github-pages',
+  to next.config.js
+you will need to use; http://localhost:3000/github-pages when working locally

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.